If you need to talk or request a referral, call us at (772) 466-1500.

 IOP can help stabilize symptoms, improve functioning, and reduce risk of hospitalization.
 IOP can also provide continuity as people transition from the hospital to outpatient care.

 - Excessive worry or fear

 - Extreme changes in eating habits, sleep patterns, or energy level

 - Alcohol or drug use

 - Withdrawal from family, friends, or hobbies

 - Outbursts of anger or violence

-If left untreated, mental illness can lead to a number of problems including isolation, difficult relationships, violence, substance abuse, heart disease, and suicide.
-So if you suspect an issue with yourself or someone you know, consult a doctor right way.
-Some situations can be solved with talk therapy and medication, while more severe problemssuch as schizophrenia or bipolar disorderwill require hospitalization or medication.
+If left untreated, mental illness can lead to isolation, difficult relationships, violence, substance misuse, heart disease and suicide.
+If you suspect an issue with yourself or someone you know, seek a professional consultation right away.
+Some situations can be solved with talk therapy and medication.
+More severe conditions, such as schizophrenia or bipolar disorder, may require hospitalization or medication.